exploring self-realization, sacred personhood, and full humanity

 What did the scientists of the 1600s really “know”?
 The luminaries of the time, all of them, didn’t know anything in an absolute sense, they didn’t know of the things that they thought they knew because we, looking back, can say they were wrong in such-and-such, and yet they thought they were generating knowledge – knowledge in the sense of the absolute, unchanging, and universal.

 Editor’s note: Hobbes’s criticism of the Royal Society is applicable to many, or maybe all, collectives.
 Those who are true-believers, whether in a context of the religious, political, academic, or other belief-system, see themselves as criterion of truth.
 Think of the last time you unwisely argued with someone caught in doctrinaire beliefs of an oppressive church or political party, recall the lack of success on your part to convince the true-believer to adopt a more expansive view.
 It worked out so well.
 I’m reminded once again of the verse in the opening lines of the book of Revelation.
 John had to be taken into “the wilderness,” that is, well away from the hustle-and-bustle of society, in order to see the true hideous face of Evil in the world.
 When you’re in the middle of it, taken over by the forward momentum of the zeitgeist, it all seems natural, right, and good.
 And this is why Hobbes tended to favor the knowledge-worker laboring alone, not part of the hive-collective.
 It’s interesting, isn’t it, that the great scientists of the 1600s, every one of them, fancied themselves producing knowledge in the Platonic sense – the universal, absolute, and unchanging; but compare this to the true-believer in other contexts: they all, all believe that their party is the answer, their church is the “one true” group, their scientific theory couldn’t possibly be wrong; in other words, it’s a mark of cultish true-believerism to fancy oneself in receipt of Platonic knowledge; worse, exclusive receipt.
 Better to realize, even a million years from now, we’re never going to rise to this level of final certainty and fullness, but only approximations.
 I like this from Dr. John Wheeler: "We live on an island of knowledge surrounded by an ocean of ignorance.
 As our island of knowledge grows, so does the shore of our ignorance."
 Also from Professor Wheeler: "At the heart of everything is a question, not an answer."
 This takes us much closer to reality – better questions.
-There are no answers, none final, only a sharpening focus of the quest.
+There are no answers, none final, only a sharpening focus of new questions lying before us.

 this page is under construction